 Shipping to a location in North America usually takes 4 to 21 business days (but usually not more than 14) with standard shipping, 2 to 6 business days with expedited shipping, 2 business days with priority shipping, and 1 business day with express shipping.

 Shipping to a location abroad usually takes 3 to 6 weeks with standard shipping (but may take 8 to 12 weeks if there are delays in clearing customs), and 3 to 7 business days with expedited shipping.

-In general, you can find shipping costs for an order on Amazon when you go to review it, underneath the Place Your Order button (see step 10 of our How to Buy on Amazon tutorial).
+In general, you can find shipping costs for an order on Amazon when you go to review it, underneath the Place Your Order button.

 Beyond that, your shipping costs are affected by whether you’re inside or outside the U.S., the shipping speed that you choose, as well as whether you’re ordering merchandise directly from Amazon or from a third-party seller.